 Our team was excited to be selected as the MEP engineer for Politico’s headquarters relocation.
 This well-known broadcasting company needed a larger space to accommodate their growth.
 They didn’t move far, just up two floors in their existing building.

 We supported Politico during the lease negotiation process to review the MEP services supplied by the building and ensure that any special requirements could be met.

 The new floors, solely occupied by Politico, included 3,000 square foot private terrace, an open staircase connecting the floor, and more conference rooms, huddle spaces and collaboration areas.
 We modified the existing HVAC system to meet the new program.

-In late 2016, Reebok announced that it was moving its suburban corporate headquarters to the Seaport District of Boston.
+Reebok moved its suburban corporate headquarters to the Seaport District of Boston.
 The five floor headquarters includes office space for 700 employees, a two-story gym, a design and prototyping lab, cafe, stadium bleacher seating, and a retail store.
 In order to facilitate collaboration, the office has an “alternative activity-based work zone,” with collaborative meeting areas.

 We designed all new mechanical and electrical systems.
 The mechanical scope of work included providing new air handlers, medium and low pressure ductwork, fan powered boxes and perimeter fin tube radiation.
 We designed all new electrical distribution from the existing bus.
 Our team worked closely with the architect during schematic design to appropriately size the mechanical, electrical and IT spaces, which were limited because of the client’s programming requirements.